kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

   [container-storage-interface/spec][spec-pr].
 - The mock CSI driver implements the new RPCs.
-- The `CSIVolumeHealth` feature gate is plumbed through the apiserver and kubelet, including field validation, drop-on-save, and the Node Authorizer extensions.
+- The `CSIVolumeHealth` feature gate is plumbed through the apiserver and kubelet, including field validation, drop-on-save, the new `csinodes/status` subresource, and the Node Authorizer and NodeRestriction admission extensions.
 - The external monitor sidecar uses the new RPCs and writes to `pvc.status.healthStatus`.
 - Initial unit and integration tests are in place.